-Industrial revolutions are enormous, significant events, and many observers believe we’ve had four of them.
+An Industrial Revolution is an enormous, significant event, and many observers believe we’ve had four of them.
 The first was initiated by the introduction of the commercial steam engine and the birth of the textile industry.
 Electricity and mass production sparked the second.
 And the third was triggered by the computer after World War II.

 Professor Klaus Schwab, Founder and Executive Chairman of the World Economic Forum, believes we are well underway with the fourth industrial revolution, or Industry 4.0.
 It refers to major innovations in technology which are coming into maturity at the same time, embedded by companies around the world, integrating the virtual and physical worlds to bring forth powerful new ways of working.
 Examples of this technology include:

-- Robotics and automation – Robots are already used extensively in the manufacturing world – mechanical arms on assembly arms for example.
-Industry 4.0 could see the contribution of robots massively increasing, and with the ‘smart factories,’ we could look at these robots taking ownership of manufacturing and bringing products to customers by themselves, thanks to computing and communication systems being linked to physical systems.
+Robots are already used extensively in the manufacturing world – mechanical arms on assembly arms for example.
+The next Industrial Revolution could see the contribution of robots massively increasing, and with the ‘smart factories,’ we could look at these robots taking ownership of manufacturing and bringing products to customers by themselves, thanks to computing and communication systems being linked to physical systems.

 A few years ago, business leaders in sectors like manufacturing may have considered Industry 4.0 as the latest technology buzzword, but research from PwC’s shows that many business leaders are already putting down investment and that organizations that didn’t were at risk of being left behind